Jamesg127/CS-Calc-Clicker/README.md

 ## Rules
 Every time 67 appears in the current number, you must answer a question.
 If you get it right, you add more each time.
-If 42 (6 * 7) appears inside the number, you get a speed boost.
+(First is 67 + 2, Second is 167 + 3) If 42 (6 * 7) appears inside the number, you get a speed boost.